rapid7/dap/CONTRIBUTING.md

 ### Testing

 When your PR is submitted, it will be automatically subjected to the full run of tests in [Travis](https://travis-ci.org/rapid7/dap/), however you are encourage to perform testing _before_ submitting the PR.
-To do this, simply run `rake tests`.
+To do this, simply run `bundle exec rspec spec`.

 ## Landing PRs